TomatenKuchenDEV/docs/docs/botsetup.md

 :::

-TomatenKuchen is a fully free multipurpose bot which can be used on all kind of Discord servers.
+TomatenKuchen is a fully free multipurpose Discord app which can be used on all kind of Discord servers.

 ## [Invite TomatenKuchen](https://tomatenkuchen.com/invite) {#invite}

-You can invite the bot using [this invite link](https://tomatenkuchen.com/invite).
+You can invite the app using the [invite link](https://tomatenkuchen.com/invite).

 You'll automatically be logged in into the dashboard which allows you to modify [server settings](/general-settings).